world.nycsubway.org · What's New · Leave Feedback

 After leaving Saint Francis Circle, the K line tracks turn onto Junipero Serra Boulevard and run in a short stretch of reserved median to Ocean Avenue.
 There is a station in the median of Junipero Serra Boulevard just before the line turns onto Ocean Avenue.
 The line travels down Ocean Avenue through the Ingleside district until reaching Balboa Park.
 This was not always the case.
 In the PCC era, the line terminated at a loop near Phelen Avenue, several blocks short of where the Balboa Park Station is now located.

-L - Taraval
+L - Taraval Line

 The L-Taraval line begins downtown at the Embarcadero Station and continues through the subway to West Portal where it exits along with the K and M lies.
 The L line immediately turns west onto Ulloa Street while the K and M lines continue strait down West Portal Avenue.
 L trains climb up Ulloa Street for a couple blocks before reaching parallel Taraval Street by using 15th Avenue.
 The tracks then head down Taraval Street to 46th Avenue, paralleling the N line 10 blocks to the north.